The torching of education

 In today’s climate, an injured (or unbalanced, or narcissistic) student with an agenda can ruin a career.
 A teacher dare not relax her or his vigilance; must not even make a normal human misstep– say, mispronouncing a name; taking a student’s gender for granted while in the throes of an interactive exchange; having an opinion on a politicalized issue; making a statement with which one or two students disagree without having even understood the statement.

-Professors do not take on the impossible work of teaching (it’s not for money, believe me, that we do what we do) because they are evil, or uninformed, or care nothing for positive social change or for student wellbeing.
+Are there bad teachers?
+Sure.
+Are there racist, antisemitic, sexist, clueless, mean, and/or agenda-driven teachers?
+Of course, because teachers are human, and humans, well, we’re a mess of good, bad, and ugly.
+But, most professors do not take on the steep challenges of research, scholarship, publication, service, and teaching (it’s not for money, believe me, that they do what they do) because they’re evil, ignorant, or care nothing for positive social change or for student wellbeing.
 On the contrary.
-Most professors teach, in addition to research, scholarship, service, because they are deeply curious about the meaning of life…and care, a lot, about helping students develop mature critical thinking and insight, those tools for a better life.
+Most are in it because they are deeply curious about the building blocks, physical and social strucures, processes, and purposes of life on our planet…and care, a lot, about helping students develop mature critical thinking and insight, those tools essential for a better life and a better world.

 As a teacher, I always tried to recreate the mind-blowing, upending experience for my own students.
 I have dialed it back considerably in this climate.
 I am now much less of a creative, motivated, determined teacher; more of a careful, obsequious guide.
 I fear that the days of truly transporting, tranformative teaching are over: some students (the worst among them, frankly) will not stand for any ideas they do not approve.